VOYAGE TO THE BOTTOM OF THE SEA

 "Of Dreams Unspoken"

-By Cindy D. Baker
+Cindy D. Baker

 "Admiral, Captain Crane called, he’s on his way up," announced Patricia Sweetly, Nelson’s secretary, over the intercom.

-But a figure at the doorway made them both look up.
-Nelson straightened, at the same time his and Tish’s eyes widened with surprise and concern: Lee Crane was on crutches, his right foot and ankle firmly encased in a plaster cast.
+Harry straightened at the same time his and Tish’s eyes widened to plate-size out of surprise and concern: Commander Lee Crane was on crutches, his right foot and ankle encased in a plaster cast.

 But Tish laughed in spite of the warning, unable to hold it back any longer.

-Promptly following, Nelson arrived just in time to see his officer awkwardly drop down into the big armchair in front of his desk.
+Promptly following, Harry arrived just in time to see his officer awkwardly drop down into the big armchair in front of his desk.
 The man looked frazzled, tired, and very glad to be sitting.

-"Saturday morning I noticed one of the gutters on my bungalow was coming loose.
-I fixed it, among other things, then Chip stopped by, and we had a couple of beers.
-Being Saturday night, we decided to go out on the town so I went to take a shower—and that’s when we ended up spending the night in emergency."
+“Saturday morning I noticed one of the gutters on my bungalow was coming loose.
+I fixed it, among other things, then Chip stopped by and we had a couple of beers.
+Being Saturday night, we decided to go out on the town so I went to take a shower, and that’s when we ended up spending the night in emergency.”

-Nelson could hear Lee’s irritation, but wasn’t sure if it was the broken foot or something else.
-"Saturday," he thought back, confused.
-"I thought you two had dates?"
+Harry could hear Lee’s irritation, but wasn’t sure if it was the broken foot or something else.
+“Saturday,” he thought back, confused.
+“I thought you two had dates?”

-"Had," said Lee, with a touch of bitterness.
-"Chip’s date canceled out saying, and I quote the lady: ‘my fiancee doesn’t like me dating other men’.
-Course she never told Chip she was engaged to begin with!"
-Grabbing Nelson’s letter opener, he agitatedly used it to scratch underneath the cast.
+Had,” said Lee, with a touch of bitterness.
+“Chip’s date canceled out saying, and I quote the lady: ‘my fiancee doesn’t like me dating other men’. ’ Course she never told Chip she was engaged to begin with!”
+Grabbing Nelson’s letter opener, Lee used it to scratch an itch underneath the plaster covering.

-Understanding, Nelson nodded.
-He had heard those stories before.
-"And you?"
+“Oh,” Harry nodded with understanding.
+He’d heard those stories before.
+“And you?”

-Nelson frowned, trying to figure out Lee’s mood.
-"Doesn’t sound like shore leave started out well for either of you."
+Harry frowned, trying to figure out Lee’s mood.
+“Doesn’t sound like shore leave started out well for either of you.”

 Lee shifted his eyes to the window, trying to hide the disappointment.
 "Yes, it was."